avtodorov/learning_log/README.md

 ---

 this is a learning project on Django Framework.
-Contains app "Learning logs", which includes two model (topic and entry), some teamlates ad view functions.
+Contains app "Learning logs", which includes two model (topic and entry), some teamplates ad view functions.

 Also there is admin panel with superuser auth